GenomicaMicrob/Tabula_rasa/README.md

 An app running on Mac Silicon is available (see `releases`).

-- Download the zip file, unzip it, and run the app.
+- Download the zip file, unzip it, and execute `Tabula Rasa.app`
 - You can move it to the Applications folder if you prefer.

 Alternativly: